guimendes981/Estagio-Anotacoes-Datacampo/TypeScript/Lessons/lesson.md

 - In the beggining of the function, both type and interface are valid, but if we want to use the interface we have to use 'implements' instead of ':'

+#### Enums

+- Enums allow us to define a set of named constants, they make our code more readable and less prone to errors

+- Unlike most TS features, enums are not a type-level add to JS, but somethig added to the language runtime.

+- They start at 0 by default, but we can change that by setting the first value to something else

+# Lesson 4